-Kate Paarlberg-Kvam, Executive Director
+Kate Paarlberg-Kvam (she/her/they/them), Executive Director

 Kate Paarlberg-Kvam comes to CASP from higher education, where she spent the last ten years teaching courses in Latin American history, social movements, gender studies, and political economy.
 She has a doctorate in Latin American and Caribbean Studies from the University at Albany (SUNY), and has worked as a researcher and a solidarity activist with social movement organizers in Colombia.
-She lives in southwestern Vermont with her partner and two children.
+She lives in southern Vermont with her two children.

-Dora Urujeni, Case Manager
+Dora Urujeni (she/her), Case Manager

 Dora Urujeni is a former Member of Parliament in Rwanda with a master’s degree in Peace Building and Conflict Transformation from the School of International Training and a bachelor’s degree and graduate diploma in Educational Psychology from the University of Rwanda.
 Here in the United States, she has worked as a director, coordinator and interpreter for groups at a number of colleges, including Smith College, Johns Hopkins University and the School for International Training.
 In addition, as a volunteer, she has coordinated activities for the Greater Falls Community Justice Center in Bellows Falls.